 The entire dish can be prepared in two pans.
 Start the potatoes in a medium saucepan.
 They can be cooked ahead of time, and rewarmed; otherwise cook them first and leave them in a strainer while you finish everything else.
 Both beans can be blanched in salted water, in the same pot you used for the potatoes, and they can be cooked one after the other.
 Do the green beans first, scoop them out with a slotted spoon, and then add the cranberry beans.
 And if you can no longer get fresh cranberry beans, plan ahead and use dried.

 Then all you have to do -- and all you need to pay attention to -- is the tuna.
-As it poaches in the oil (one of my favorite techniques, as you might have noticed!), the oil soaks up the fragrance of the herbs, garlic, and tuna, making a delicious dressing for the salad.
+As it poaches in the oil, the oil soaks up the fragrance of the herbs, garlic, and tuna, making a delicious dressing for the salad.

 Before starting Food52 with Merrill, I was a food writer and editor at the New York Times.
 I've written several books, including "Cooking for Mr. Latte" and "The Essential New York Times Cookbook."
 I played myself in "Julie & Julia" -- hope you didn't blink, or you may have missed the scene!
 I live in Brooklyn with my husband, Tad, and twins, Walker and Addison.